ibmresilient/resilient-community-apps/fn_utilities/README.md

   Specify all changes in this release.
 Do not remove the release notes of a previous release
 -->
+### v1.0.12
+* Python3 support for Attachment Hash, Attachment Zip List, Attachment Zip Extract, Base64 to Artifact and Email Parse functions.
+* In setup.py pinned the required version of `openpyxl<=2.5.14` used by Excel Query function.

 ### v1.0.10
 * Update utilities_email_parse Function to use `mail-parser>=3.9.3`: https://github.com/SpamScope/mail-parser
 * Remove dependency of `MailtoJson` from utilities_email_parse function.